An ad-free and cookie-free website.

 Kay: Ann, will you do me a favor and cook up

-from this covariance matrix for me?
+a correlation matrix from this covariance matrix for me?

 Ann: With standard deviation and covariance, don't you already have the ingredients?